egabrielsen/CS1342-Fall2021/README.md

 # Lecture-Materials

-All lecture materials for CS 1342 July Term
+All lecture materials for CS 1342 Fall 2021 Term

 ### Sample Code